vinceskahan/v5wiki/Transfer-from-MySQL-to-sqlite.md

                     'password'      : 'weewx'}
 ~~~~~~

-(You may also want to adjust the path to the resultant sqlite database to something other than '/home/weewx/archive/weewx.sdb')
+(You may also want to adjust the path to the resultant sqlite database to something other than `/home/weewx/archive/weewx.sdb`)

-In order to run the program, you'll have to supply a path to the weewx executables as variable PYTHONPATH.
+In order to run the program, you'll have to supply a path to the weewx executables as variable `PYTHONPATH`.
 For a setup.py installation, this would be:

     $ PYTHONPATH=/home/weewx/bin python transfer_db.py